corgikit/pancake-document/products/stableswap/README.md

 <figure><img src="../../.gitbook/assets/docs masthead.png" alt=""><figcaption></figcaption></figure>

-StableSwap on PancakeSwap is a feature to trade stable pairs with a lower slippage based on an invariant curve slippage function.
+StableSwap on ZexdexApp is a feature to trade stable pairs with a lower slippage based on an invariant curve slippage function.
 It is designed to swap specific assets that are priced closely – such as USD stablecoins (e.g. HAY, BUSD and USDT) or liquid staking tokens (e.g. stkBNB and aBNBc).

-The StableSwap is an implementation of Curve Finance’s AMM on PancakeSwap.
+The StableSwap is an implementation of Curve Finance’s AMM on ZexdexApp.
 It adds linear invariant constant sum curve (x+y=k) on top of the constant product formula (x\*y=k) to keep prices more equal as long as the liquidity pool is not extremely unbalanced.
 As a result, since StableSwaps are restricted to similarly priced assets, impermanent loss is not as much of a concern (except in extreme depeg cases) and the slippage is lower than normal AMM which just uses the constant product formula.

-When you make a token swap (trade) on the StableSwap you will pay a fee of 0.04% trading fees, which is lower than the usual 0.25% on normal PancakeSwap AMM.
+When you make a token swap (trade) on the StableSwap you will pay a fee of 0.04% trading fees, which is lower than the usual 0.25% on normal ZexdexApp AMM.
 The fee attribution is broken down as follows

 * 0.02% to the LP as rewards (50%)
 * 0.016% to CAKE buyback and burn (40%)
-* 0.004% to the PancakeSwap Treasury (10%)
+* 0.004% to the ZexdexApp Treasury (10%)

 At launch, the Kitchen will be rolling out StableSwap pairs gradually to test and improve the product further.
 The first pair to be launched will be **HAY-BUSD**.